NashFP/erlang-web-lab/consilium/README.md

     takes in optionally a "widget id" (otherwise assumes show all widgets) takes in optionally a date (otherwise assumes the current date) *Returns*
-    an HTTP "OK" with the webmaster's "stats" unique/raw click impressions and sales for the day
+    an HTTP "OK" with the webmaster's "stats" unique/raw click impressions and sales for the day in some intelligently formatted manner.

 ## Database Tables